 Proov is a urine test that measures a metabolite of progesterone.
 You use first morning urine.
 You do the first test early in the cycle – you can pick any day between CD4-8.
 Then you can use another starting a couple of days after peak.
 The test should move from negative to a positive result as your progesterone levels rise after ovulation.

 If you think you have missed peak with the monitor, you can try these to see if the result is positive and your suspicion is correct.
 If you are trying to conceive, you can test through 7-10 days after detection of the LH surge to check that your progesterone levels remain high.

 Purchase directly from Proov here and use the discount code FIGLEAF20 for a 20% discount!

 You can also purchase them on Amazon here.

 This is a wearable device that takes your skin temperature multiple times per minute overnight.
 When you remove it in the morning, you sync it via Bluetooth to your phone and it then sends the data via wifi to the Tempdrop program, which then provides you a single representative temperature for the night.
 It improves with data, so the recommendation is to use it for 2 months before considering it reliable.
 If you have the Ovuview app you can sync it with the Tempdrop so you don’t need to manually chart.
 There’s a workaround to transfer its data to Kindara.
 It does not require you to be in regular cycles (or cycling at all) in order to work.
 You will need to change the battery every 8-9 months.

-When purchasing a Tempdrop, use my link to get a 10% discount, even on sale prices.
+When purchasing a Tempdrop, use my link with the discount code FIGLEAFFERTILITY for an 11% discount, even on sale prices!

 Manual Basal Body Temperature (BBT) Thermometers